-I like Anker hubs but unfortunately they don’t make the USB 3.0 hub I’m using anymore.
+Anker doesn’t make the USB 3.0 hub I used anymore but a reader used this Anker 3-port hub with a Pelican 1010 case.
 A similar hub (in layout/size) is Atolla CH401.
 I haven’t used this brand before and the cable is shorter (around 6-inches) but it does have an 18-month warranty.

 USB 2.0 Hub